ClassiCube/ClassiCube/doc/hosting-webclient.md

 Run `make web dist` to package the compiled webclient into a `build/web/dist` folder, which can then be uploaded to a website.
 Add `RELEASE=1` for optimised output (run `make web clean` first if you previously compiled without it).

+Add `LEGACY=1` to instead produce a build equivalent to the webclient deployed to classicube.net, a single optimised `ClassiCube.js` file that also runs on older browsers.
+Run `make web clean` first when switching between build types.

 The folder contains a basic singleplayer webpage as `index.html`.
 For hosting your own version properly, keep reading below.

 Only the following 3 files are required: